Which Gymnastics Event is the Easiest?

 Double Mini Trampoline

-Gymnasts run onto the DMT perform one somersault that lands on the top of the trampoline then jumps immediately into another somersault that lands on the mat.
-Double Mini Trampoline doesn’t require huge amounts of upper body strength or flexibility but it does create some huge (and dangerous) somersaults.
+Gymnasts run onto the DMT perform one somersault that lands on the top of the trampoline then jump immediately into another somersault that lands on the mat.

 Aerobic Gymnastics